polywrap/documentation/src/docs/concepts/wrap-schema.md

 ## Language Syntax

-Wrapper schemas are written in Polywrap's variant of the [GraphQL](https://graphql.org/learn/) schema definition language (SDL).
+Wrap schemas are written in Polywrap's variant of the [GraphQL](https://graphql.org/learn/) schema definition language (SDL).
 Polywrap's GraphQL variant is simpler than standard GraphQL and easy to learn.

 ### Custom Types